The 20 Best Bladder Cancer Doctors in China

 Distinguished in Bladder Cancer

-Haifeng Wang practices in Kunming, China.
-Wang is rated as a Distinguished expert by MediFind in the treatment of Bladder Cancer.
-Their top areas of expertise are Bladder Cancer, Urothelial Cancer, Hydronephrosis, Cystectomy, and Endoscopy.
+Shuxiong Zeng practices practicing medicine in Yangpu, China.
+Zeng is rated as a Distinguished expert by MediFind in the treatment of Bladder Cancer.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Bladder Cancer, Urothelial Cancer, Upper Tract Urothelial Carcinoma (UTUC), Cystectomy, and Bladder Reconstruction.

 Distinguished in Bladder Cancer